sagemath/trac_to_gh/Issue 6652.md

 # Issue 6652: should not have algebra structure on streams

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6652

 Original creator: hemmecke